ELMERIKH/odooPen/readme.md

 If you submit code that enhances active testing capability (e.g., exploits), ensure it is clearly labeled and optional behind explicit flags and disclaimers.

-## Roadmap / Ideas

-- Add command-line flags for non-interactive use (e.g., --host, --port, --db, --timeout).
-- Add safe dry-run mode to list checks without actually calling destructive operations.
-- Integrate with known CVE feeds or security databases for automated updates.
-- Add a module-based plugin system for community contributed checks.

-## License

-Add an appropriate license file to the repository (e.g., MIT, Apache-2.0) if you plan to open source.
-If not present, include licensing information and usage terms in the repo.

----

-If you'd like, I can:
-- Add a requirements.txt and a basic LICENSE file
-- Convert the interactive prompts to command-line arguments (with argparse)
-- Create a lightweight Dockerfile for reproducible execution

-Which would you like me to add next?